Ann Smart OBE

-Tony worked for a major UK clearing bank for 31 years where he gained his ACIB banking Diploma and rose to the position of Senior Business Manager.
-Tony has experience in analysing business plans and lending propositions and arranging finance for the Bank's business customers.
-Tony spent 2 years working in the Bank's Major Corporates Team where he was involved in putting in place multi million pound financial packages for major international corporates.
-During this time Tony also enjoyed a 3 year secondment to the Inter Bank Research Organisation which was a consulting "think tank" funded by all of the UK clearing banks and worked on major projects of interest to the financial industry as a whole covering such areas as the setting up of a debit card payment system and cash availability systems in the UK.
+Tony worked for a major UK clearing bank for 31 years, obtaining a Associate of the Chartered Institute of Bankers (ACIB) Diploma and rose to the position of Senior Business Manager.
+He has experience in analysing business plans and lending propositions, and in arranging finance for business customers.
+Tony spent two years working in the bank's Major Corporates Team, where he was involved in putting in place multi million pound financial packages for major international corporates.
+During this time, Tony also enjoyed a three- year secondment to the Inter Bank Research Organisation, which was a consulting ’think tank’ funded by all of the UK clearing banks.
+He worked on major projects of interest to the financial industry as a whole, covering such areas as the setting up of a debit card payment system and cash availability systems in the United Kingdom.

-Tony is currently a manager of the Witness Service at Romford Magistrates' Court where he leads a team responsible for supporting witnesses through the Criminal Justice System with particular emphasis on the process of giving evidence at a criminal trial
+Tony is a manager of the Witness Service at Romford Magistrates' Court, where he leads a team responsible for supporting witnesses through the criminal justice system process, with particular emphasis on the giving of evidence at a criminal trial.

-Tony joined the Governing Body of FBA 20 years ago, initially as a parent governor and then a community governor and subsequently a partnership governor.
-He has been a member of several working parties including a small group tasked with looking at a PFI project to merge the 2 previous school sites onto the one site that the Academy currently occupies.
+Tony joined the Governing Body of Frances Bardsley Academy for Girls in Havering 20 years ago, initially as a parent governor, then a community governor and subsequently as a partnership governor.
+He has been a member of several working parties, including a small group looking at a PFI project to merge the two previous school sites onto the one site that the academy now occupies.

-Toni is a management consultant and currently a Doctoral Researcher and Associate Fellow of Higher Education Academy (UK) at Manchester Metropolitan University.
-As former International Director of one of the UK’s largest NGOs, she has specialist experience in social development policy reviews, national programme management (including child care/ safeguarding protocols and young people’s participation).
-Much of this work entailed working linkages across the private, public and third sectors.
-Having worked as an Independent Consultant, her background spans: high level missions with ministries, corporate through to small enterprises, local government and town partnerships.
+Toni is a management consultant and a Doctoral Researcher and Associate Fellow of Higher Education Academy (UK) at Manchester Metropolitan University.
+As the former International Director of one of the UK’s largest non-government organisations (NGOs), she has specialist experience in social development policy reviews, national programme management, including child-care and safeguarding protocols, and young people’s participation.
+Her background spans: high-level missions with ministries; corporate through to small enterprises; local government; and town partnerships.
 These initiatives often helped to support local governance and business enterprise for social transformation.

-Toni is a recipient of a Government of Canada Presidential Star Award (CIDA, 2005).
-As a former Consultant Coordinator to the Canada Fund for Local Initiatives (Eastern Caribbean), Toni has worked extensively with international Donors (including: DfID, UNDP, UNICEF, the OAS and the Inter-American Development Bank).
-Her most recent work on youth enterprise and non-formal learning in the UK was included in an EU funded (SALTO) publication (2014).
-Toni is very accustomed to cross-cultural settings and maintains an active research interest in relational
+Toni is a recipient of a Government of Canada Presidential Star Award (Canadian International Development Agency, 2005).
+As a former Consultant Coordinator to the Canada Fund for Local Initiatives (Eastern Caribbean), Toni has worked extensively with international donors, including the Department for International Development, the United Nations Development Programme, the United Nations Children’s Fund, the Organisation of American States and the Inter-American Development Bank.
+Her most recent work on youth enterprise and non-formal learning in the UK was included in a European Union-funded (Support, Advanced Learning and Training Opportunities) publication (2014).
+Toni is accustomed to cross-cultural settings and maintains an active research interest in relational

 business models and youth enterprise.

-He is a Trustee of Potential Plus (UK), and is a member of Bishop’s Council and Diocesan Synod for the Diocese of St Edmundsbury and Ipswich.
-Ian has a BA(Econ) from Nottingham University, an MBA from Henley Management College and is a Fellow of the School for Social Entrepreneurs.
-He was elected a Fellow of the Royal Society of Arts in 2005.
+Ian is a trustee of Potential Plus (UK) and is a member of Bishop’s Council and Diocesan Synod for the Diocese of St Edmundsbury and Ipswich.
+He has a BA(Econ) from Nottingham University, an MBA from Henley Management College and he is a Fellow of the School for Social Entrepreneurs.
+He was elected as a Fellow of the Royal Society of Arts in 2005.

-Fred has extensive experience as a school governor in Havering and has currently served twenty-nine years at Benhurst Primary School (where he attended school as an infant).
-He also served for over twenty-five years at Parklands Junior School and four years at Hall Mead Secondary School.
-Fred has been the Chair of Governors at Benhurst for 24 years.
+Fred has extensive experience as a school governor in Havering and has served for twenty-nine years at Benhurst Primary School in Havering.
+He also served for over twenty-five years at Parklands Junior School, and for four years at Hall Mead Secondary School, both in Havering.
+Fred has been the Chair of Governors at Benhurst for 25 years.